-largely attributable to growth in average interest earning assets, lower rates paid on deposits, and the recognition of PPP loan origination fees, offset partially by declining yields on loans and higher average balances of subordinated debentures.
+Net interest income was \$88.0 million for the year ended December 31, 2020, an increase of \$13.8 million, or 18.7%, compared to \$74.1 million for the year ended December 31, 2019.
+The increase in net interest income was largely attributable to growth in average interest earning assets, lower rates paid on deposits, and the recognition of PPP loan origination fees, offset partially by declining yields on loans and higher average balances of subordinated debentures.

 Net interest margin (on a fully tax-equivalent basis) for the year ended December 31, 2020 was 3.46%, compared to 3.59% for the year ended December 31, 2019, a decrease of 13 basis points.
 Despite a significant reduction in interest bearing deposit costs throughout the year, the historically low interest rate environment coupled with a more liquid balance sheet mix pressured earning asset yields lower and ultimately compressed net interest margin.
-Furthermore, the Company's subordinated debenture issuance and the PPP loan origination volumes occurring during the year had a negative impact on net interest margin.

 Average interest earning assets for the year ended December 31, 2020 increased \$474.7 million, or 22.7%, to \$2.57 billion from \$2.09 billion for the year ended December 31, 2019.
-This increase in average interest earning assets was due to continued organic growth in the loan portfolio as a result of increased loan production, including the funding of PPP loans.
+The increase in average interest earning assets was due to continued organic growth in the loan portfolio as a result of increased loan production, including the funding of PPP loans.
 Average interest bearing liabilities increased \$298.9 million, or 20.5%, to \$1.76 billion for the year ended December 31, 2020, from \$1.46 billion for the year ended December 31, 2019.
-The increase in average interest bearing liabilities was primarily due to an increase in interest bearing deposits and the issuance of subordinated debentures in the second quarter of 2020, partially offset by a decrease in notes payable and overall higher levels of on-balance sheet liquidity.
+The increase in average interest bearing liabilities was primarily due to an increase in interest bearing deposits and the issuance of subordinated debentures in the second quarter of 2020, partially offset by a decrease in notes payable.